hubotio/hubot/docs/scripting.md

   )
 ```

+See [the design patterns document](patterns.md) for examples of complex matchers.

 ## Environment variables

 Hubot can access the environment he's running in, just like any other node program, using [`process.env`](http://nodejs.org/api/process.html#process_process_env).
 This can be used to configure how scripts are run, with the convention being to use the `HUBOT_` prefix.